mvolkmann/blog/src/d3/00-article.md

 1. There are DOM elements in the selection, but more than the number of data values.

-We have already seen the first scenario in previous code example.
+You have already seen the first scenario in previous code example.

 To see the second scenario, add the following to the HTML.